Thursday, March 30, 2023

 You create a hovering, ethereal, and faintly-luminescent mouth in the target area resembling your own jaws, teeth and lips but an order of magnitude larger.
 The mouth moves through the air at walking speed.
 You control the mouth by moving your own head and craning your neck; doing this in combat completely occupies your turn.
 At the end of the duration, or if the mouth leaves the range of this spell or reaches 0 HP, it vanishes with a pop.

 The mouth has AC as plate armor, [sum] hitpoints and a strength bonus equal to [dice].
-It can bite as a massive weapon, can fly while carrying an object as or less heavy than a child, and is capable of fine manipulation with its lips (of e.g. handles of doors and pages of books).
+It can bite as a massive weapon, can fly while carrying an object as or less heavy than a child, and is capable of fine manipulation with its lips (e.g. of the handles of doors and the pages of books).

 2. Cloudkill